Aiswarya-prasad/aiswarya-prasad.github.io/_pages/about.md

 ## Bridging Science and Impact

+## Bridging Science and Impact

-I'm a quantitative biologist working at the intersection of microbiomics, diagnostics, and strategy.
-My background is in genomics and microbial ecology the kind of research that asks not just what microbes are present, but what they're doing and why it matters at a systems level.
+I'm a quantitative biologist working at the intersection of microbiomics, diagnostics, and scientific strategy.
+My background is in microbial ecology and metagenomics where I ask not just what microbes are present, but what they're doing and why it matters at a systems level.

 What drives me is the gap between scientific insight and real-world impact.
 The biology is increasingly tractable.
 The harder problem is moving it from experiments to decisions, products, and systems that people can actually use.
-That's the work I am excited about and working towards in my current scientist role at MiDOG.
+That's what I am working towards as a Scientist at MiDOG, building AI-assisted workflows, data systems, and scientific intelligence infrastructure to support diagnostics, deliver client research projects, and enable strategic decision-making.

+I'm particularly interested in how AI and automation are reshaping what's possible in biological research and diagnostics and in being part of that transformation.

 ---